-- Modern Britain, 1930-1997, including a source-based study of Winston Churchill, 1930-51 - The French Revolution and the rule of Napoleon Bonaparte, 1774-1815

-Two additional units will be studied by A Level students only:

-- Russia and its Rulers, 1855-1964 - A coursework essay of 3000-4000 words, worth 20% of the qualification, where students will have some choice of topic
+- Modern Britain, 1930-1997, including a source-based study of Winston Churchill, 1930-51 - The French Revolution and the rule of Napoleon Bonaparte, 1774-1815 - Two additional units will be studied by A Level students only: - Russia and its Rulers, 1855-1964 - A coursework essay of 3000-4000 words, worth 20% of the qualification, where students will have some choice of topic around the issue of the campaign for votes for women, c.1870-c.1928

-- History retains its status as a very well respected qualification by universities and employers.
+- History retains its status as a very well-respected qualification by universities and employers.
 The academic nature of the subject means that universities value History highly when offering places to students on a wide range of courses.
 History is frequently studied in combination with certain subjects such as English and Geography, where similar skills in reading, analytical thinking and writing are developed.
 History is also studied by students aiming to apply for medical courses who wish to show that their skills and interests extend beyond the sciences. - As an academic and respected A Level option, History allows students a large degree of choice about potential career paths, and the skills of analytical thinking and writing which it develops are highly valued by employers.
 Careers for History students commonly include law, journalism, civil service, politics, heritage (museums, galleries, etc.), academic research, genealogy (family history) and education.